ayushmandey97/LeasingManagers/README.md

 # LeasingManagers
-A channel-wise discussion iOS application using a Firebase backend
+A channel-wise discussion app for iOS using a Firebase backend, and offering a group chat functionality.